Our Remarkable Biodiversity

 Due to its diversity and the unique warm and wet climatic conditions and altitudinal variation, it is anticipated that the Wet Tropics region will be a really important refuge for quite a number of species in a changing climate.
 For example, species from further west may move into the Wet Tropics as it becomes drier.
 Species that currently call the coastal areas ‘home’ may move up the mountain slopes to cooler locations.

-Although the Wet Tropics World Heritage Area covers 35% of our region, the precious and unique plants and animals are not adequately protected.
+Although 35% of the Wet Tropics region is in the World Heritage Area, the precious and unique plants and animals are still not adequately protected.
 There are many threats which, unless dealt with, will continue to erode the extraordinary biodiversity values of this region.

 Habitat destruction and fragmentation are top of the list as they destroy ‘homes’ and limit the ability of animals to move and interbreed.
 Pests and weeds, which are rampant in this warm and wet climate, are another significant threat, while pollution, changing fire regimes and changes to waterways also play a part.